GarciaInes/Scrum-Mastering/README.md

 Back in 1st Nov 2023, we've got a Github badge for repo with many stars!
 THANK YOU. </br>
 Celebrate and share the collective knowledge with others, it's FREE!!! </br>
 <br>
-<br>And THANK YOU for considering contributing to Scrum-Mastery:

 ## THE Open-source project in GitHub for Scrum Masters to chip in add additions to it > to help &amp; learn from each other with the Scrum Framework.